 Deciding to file a Family With Service Needs Petition, also known as a FWSN petition, is a difficult decision for many families.
 On this page, I will explain the basics of the FWSN petition to help you make this decision.
+Speak with a lawyer for more information.

 Requirements for a FWSN Petition